GDQuest/blender-power-sequencer/README.md

 I made [hundreds of tutorials](http://youtube.com/c/gdquest) over the years.
 After working with popular yet unstable professional programs like Vegas and Resolve, I now **work exclusively with Blender**.
 It does have some limitations, but it's the most stable and versatile tool you'll find out there.

-I built these tools to edit tutorials as fast as possible.
-They're getting better month after month, and they're yours for Free.
+I built Power Sequencer to help us edit videos as fast as possible.
+The add-on is getting better month after month, and it's yours for Free.

 ## Features